Dijkstra

 - Pattern: Direct application of Dijkstra’s algorithm

-- Description: Shortest path with additional restrictions (stops, cost limits)
+- Description: Shortest path with an extra constraint dimension (stops, obstacles, keys, time)

 Category 3: Grid-based Shortest Path